Skip to main content

 Input settings

-• Input name - Change the name of the input.
+• Name - Change the name of the input.

-• Invert input - Enable invert input.
+• Invert - Enable invert input.
 On state is considered off and vice versa.

 • Factory reset - Enable your device to be factory reset through the Add-on’s digital input.